hiiamboris/red-spaces-gitlab-mirror/manual.md

 | `event` | `event!` or `none!` | View event that triggered the handler.
 Can be `none` for `focus`/`unfocus` events, because they do not come from View, but are generated internally (and it's impossible to create an event value from Red). |
 | `delay` | `percent!` | `0%` is the ideal value.
 But timers do not get called at a precise time.
 They can be called early (`delay < 0%`), but usually they are late (`delay > 0%`). `delay = 100%` means *it's late by one timer period*.
 This value can be used to produce smoother animations. |

-Access to full tree path gives handlers ability to access their parent objects, like the `roll-timer` above calls a function `roll` from it's parent to affect it.
+Access to full tree path gives handlers ability to access their parent objects, like the `slide-timer` above calls a function `slide` from it's parent to affect it.

 Path received by the handler is relative to the space that defined it.
 E.g. for `screen/window/base/list-view/thumb`, if `list-view` receives the event then `path` is `skip [screen window base list-view thumb] 3`